 Oregon’s tallest peak is a beacon for adventure-seekers.
 In winter Mt.
 Hood attracts downhill skiers and snowboarders and cosmic tubers to ski areas; while snowshoers, sledders and Nordic skiers flock to the Sno-Parks.
 Come summer, the landscape changes shape to the delight of hikers, mountain bikers and alpine sliders.
 You can easily spend three days or more here, play outside and exploring the villages and heritage sites.
 The journey along the Mt.
 Hood Scenic Byway is half the fun, and best of all, you can get to the mountain without driving now.

 You don’t need a car to tour the Willamette Valley.
 Hop on a train in Portland and ride the rails to Salem, Albany and Eugene, with plenty of acclaimed restaurants and landmarks within walking distance of stations.
-Eugene’s walkable neighborhoods, robust bus service and bike-share program make it easy to explore the city’s breweries, wineries, eclectic shops and running history.
-From there, take an express bus to Oakridge for mountain biking and small-town charm.
+Eugene’s walkable neighborhoods, robust bus service and bike-share program make it easy to explore the city’s eclectic shops and running history, as well as the new South Willamette Valley Food Trail.
+From here, take an express bus to Oakridge for forested mountain biking.
 For wine lovers, there’s a car-free getaway to McMinnville in the heart of wine country, with connecting buses to the Oregon Coast.

 5 vacation days

 Road trip time!
 Leave your worries behind for a journey that’s long enough to make a dent in your bucket list.
-Go to all the waterfalls you want to see in Southern Oregon (and there are a lot).
+Go to all the waterfalls along the Rogue and Umpqua rivers (because there are a lot).
 Or maybe you’ll rent an RV to cruise a special part of the Oregon Coast.
 We dare you to play in every district of a massive national forest.
 Or finally venture to the Painted Hills and beyond, like you always wanted to do.